-The two units initially had a capacity of 810MW each, supplying 2,660MWt of nuclear steam.
-In July 2006, the plant’s capacity was increased by 9.4% to 2,900MWt as result of the approval given by the NRC in culmination with the FPP.
+The two units initially had a capacity of 810MW each, supplying 2,660MWt of nuclear steam in total.
+In July 2006, the plant’s capacity was increased by 9.4% to 2,900MWt as a result of the approval given by the NRC in coordination with the FPP.

-Existing safety analysis was re-visited and latest analytical techniques such as radiological alternative source term (AST) were incorporated to update the estimates for the loss of coolant accident (LOCA).
-To maintain additional safety margin, Unit 1 steam generator-Model 51 was replaced with the latest technology generator.
-In addition, the reactor vessel closure of Unit 1 was also replaced with simplified head package to reduce the outage duration and worker’s exposure during inspections.
-Unit 2 was replaced with high-pressure turbines to increase the electricity production.
+Existing safety analysis was re-visited and the latest analytical techniques, such as radiological alternative source term (AST), were incorporated to update the estimates for the loss of coolant accident (LOCA).
+To maintain an additional safety margin, Unit 1 steam generator-Model 51 was replaced with the latest technology generator.
+In addition, the reactor vessel closure of Unit 1 was also replaced with a simplified head package to reduce the outage duration and worker’s exposure during inspections.
+Unit 2 was replaced with high-pressure turbines to increase electricity production.

 The containment design was modified and upgraded from a sub-atmospheric to atmospheric design.
 This reduced the overall size of the containment and reduced the potential for post-accident radiological releases.
-It also enabled personnel safety and optimal equipment monitoring by the staff.
+It also increased personnel safety and optimised equipment monitoring by the staff.

 The fuel assemblies in the reactor are cooled by the force-circulated water.
 Emergency cooling water is supplied by the pumps powered through the use of diesel generators.

 All other safety systems, such as containment cooling, are also powered by diesel generators.

 The plant was designed and engineered by Stone & Webster.
 The steam generators and nuclear reactors were supplied by Westinghouse Electric.

 The US power market